 While at Berklee in early 2019, Richard formed the band CON7OUR, a contemporary jazz quartet that has performed throughout Boston for numerous public and private events.
 The group is a winner of the Berklee College of Music Brass Showcase Competition, for which Richard performed with guest artist Steve Davis (trombonist for Art Blakey, Jackie McLean) in October of 2019.
 CON7OUR had a sold-out debut at The Lilypad, an award-winning music venue in Cambridge, and a month-long residency at Abigail's Restaurant.
 The group was also the third-place winner for the 2020 Al Natale Brass Scholarship Competition.

-In high school, he also performed with the Massachusetts Western District Jazz Band at UMASS Amherst’s Fine Arts Center as lead trumpet from sophomore to senior year.
+Through high school, Richard performed with the Massachusetts Western District Jazz Band at UMass Amherst’s Fine Arts Center as lead trumpet from sophomore to senior years.
 In his junior and senior years, he performed in the Massachusetts All-State Jazz Band under the direction of Ronald Carter (saxophonist) and later Darcy James Argue.
-With this ensemble, he performed two consecutive years at Symphony Hall and Newport Jazz Festival, and this past year was the featured soloist for the set at both venues.
+With this ensemble, he performed two consecutive years at Symphony Hall and Newport Jazz Festival, and in 2018 was featured as a soloist for the set at both venues.